macadology/macadology.github.io/_posts/2020/2020-07-30-HDB-depreciation.md

 Now, suppose you buy a second apartment with **99 years** of lease at the same time, all else being equal (Same location, same sqft etc.) 10 years later, its value appreciates by 100%.

-Which apartment turned out to be a better investment?
+Which apartment is the better investment?
 Why is there a difference in the annual rate of return?
-Could depreciation be the underlying cause of the discrepancy despite both apartments appreciating in value?
+How does depreciation come into play?

 # Appreciation vs depreciation
 To reconcile how a depreciating asset could grow in value, it is important to distinguish the factors that cause properties to appreciate and/or depreciate.